sbl-sdsc/mmtf-workshop-2017/README.md

 [Update your GitHub fork](2-intro-spark/MMTF2017-Software_installation.pdf)

-# How to Cite this work
+# How to Cite this Work

 Bradley AR, Rose AS, Pavelka A, Valasatava Y, Duarte JM, Prlić A, Rose PW (2017) MMTF - an efficient file format for the transmission, visualization, and analysis of macromolecular structures.
-PLOS Computational Biology 13(6): e1005575. doi: [10.1371/journal.pcbi.1005575](https://doi.org/10.1371/journal.pcbi.100557)
+PLOS Computational Biology 13(6): e1005575. doi: [10.1371/journal.pcbi.1005575](https://doi.org/10.1371/journal.pcbi.1005575)

 Valasatava Y, Bradley AR, Rose AS, Duarte JM, Prlić A, Rose PW (2017) Towards an efficient compression of 3D coordinates of macromolecular structures.
-PLOS ONE 12(3): e0174846. doi: [10.1371/journal.pone.01748464}(https://doi.org/10.1371/journal.pone.0174846)
+PLOS ONE 12(3): e0174846. doi: [10.1371/journal.pone.01748464](https://doi.org/10.1371/journal.pone.0174846)

 Rose AS, Bradley AR, Valasatava Y, Duarte JM, Prlić A, Rose PW (2016) Web-based molecular graphics for large complexes.
 In Proceedings of the 21st International Conference on Web3D Technology (Web3D '16).
 ACM, New York, NY, USA, 185-186. doi: [10.1145/2945292.2945324](https://doi.org/10.1145/2945292.2945324)